bbc/tal/other/contributing.md

 The BBC has adapted a dual licensing approach and can make available TAL under a separate propietary licence agreement.
 Please contact us for details of these terms.

+### Acceptance Criteria

+We welcome contributions.
+In order for us to accept a contribution we require that code is supported by [tests]({{site.baseurl}}/testing.html) and documentation.